EmanoelLopes/webpack-5-module-federation-example/CONCEPTS.md

 ## Microfrontends
 Martin Fowler defined the Micro-Frontend architecture as "an architectural style where independently deliverable frontend applications are composed into a greater whole".
 Simply, a Micro-Frontend is a portion of a webpage (not the entire page).
 In the Micro-Frontend Architecture, there is a "Host" or a "Container"page that can host one or more Micro-Frontends.
 The Host/Container page can also share some of its own Micro-Frontend components.

+## Monorepo
+A monorepo (mono repository) is a single repository that stores all of code and assets for many project.

 ## Webpack
 webpack is a module bundler.
 Its main purpose is to bundle JavaScript files for usage in a browser, yet it is also capable of transforming, bundling, or packaging just about any resource or asset.